Solution

 Home Licenses:

-A Home License is similar to a Disconnected License but does not consume a license on the volume license server and is intended for home use only, according to the terms of your volume license agreement with NI.
-A home license cannot contain concurrent or debug licenses.
+A Home License is similar to a Disconnected License but it is exclusively used for personal (home) machines off-site and it does not consume a license on the volume license server.
+A home license cannot be created in the case of concurrent or debug licenses.
 Only non-concurrent, non-debug, and non-deployment licenses are eligible for a Home License.
-You can find more details regarding the different NI license types in Understanding NI Software Policies.
+See details here: Understanding NI Software Policies.